diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 spark-submit —master yarn yourapp
 ```

-Spark’s interactive shell and pyspark both work on YARN as well; simply set HADOOP_CONF_DIR and pass —master yarn to these applications.
-Note that these will run only in client mode since they need to obtain input from the user.
+`Spark’s interactive shell and pyspark` both work on YARN as well; simply set HADOOP_CONF_DIR and pass —master yarn to these applications. `Note that these will run only in client mode since they need to obtain input from the user`.

 When running on YARN, `Spark applications use a fixed number of executors`, which you can set via the `—num-executors` flag to spark-submit, spark-shell, and so on. `By default, this is only two`, so you will likely need to increase it.
 You can also set the memory used by each executor via `—executor-memory` and the number of cores it claims from YARN via `—executor-cores`. `On a given set of hardware resources, Spark will usually run better with a smaller number of larger executors (with multiple cores and more memory), since it can optimize communication within each executor`.
 Note, however, that some clusters have a limit on the maximum size of an executor (8 GB by default), and will not let you launch larger ones.